-The Solution Center specific to the Integrated 100G Ethernet is Xilinx Ethernet IP Solution Center.
+The Solution Center specific to the 100G Ethernet MAC core is Xilinx Ethernet IP Solution Center.

 Answer Records

 Answer Records include information about commonly encountered problems, helpful information on how to resolve these problems, and any known issues with a Xilinx product.
 Answer Records are created and maintained daily ensuring that users have access to the most accurate information available.